 - Workshop web page (URL of the draft web page, if one exists)

-- Draft Call for papers for the Workshop (a one-page Call for papers that you intend to send out if your workshop is accepted)
+- Draft Call for papers for the Workshop (one page Call for papers that you intend to send out if your workshop is accepted)